wn-doolittle/caliper-spec/caliper.md

 ### C.2 Agent
 A Caliper [Agent](#agent) is a generic type that represents an [Entity](#entity) that can initiate or perform an action.

-Utilize [Agent](#agent) only if no suitable subtype exists to represent the actor being decribed.
+Utilize [Agent](#agent) only if no suitable subtype exists to represent the actor being described.

 #### Supertype
 [Entity](#entity)